pivotal/docs-platform-automation/docs/pipeline-design/variables.md

 ```

 !!! info
-    If you are using an additional secrets manager, such as credhub, you can set the flag
+    If you are using an additional secrets manager, such as credhub, you can add the flag
     `--skip-missing` to your `om interpolate` call to allow parametrized variables to
     still be present in your config after interpolation, to be later filled in by
     interpolating with your secrets manager.
 See the [Secrets Handling][secrets-handling] page for a more